bloominstituteoftechnology/web-module-challenge-prototypes/README.md

 ## Instructions

 Find the file `index.js` and complete tasks 1, 2 and 3 until all of your tests pass.
-There is an additional task 4 which requires written explanations and has no test.
+There is an additional task 4 which requires written explanations and has no tests.

 If you run into trouble while coding, fight the good fight for 20 minutes and then get on the help channel. __Remember to formulate your help request in a professional manner__ - like you would at work - by including error messages, screenshots, and any other pertinent information about the problem, as well as what kinds of things you tried already while attempting to solve it.